 Level of Misbehavior Possible Consequences may include: Level One: Misbehaviors that interfere with the orderly learning environment of the school.
-A violation of the Code of Conversation with teacher/warning, Conduct Report, restriction or loss of classroom privilege, parent notification, Conduct. verbal or written apology to people affected Level Two: Frequent or serious misbehavior that disrupts the learning environment of the school.
-All consequences from Level One, parent and student conference with teacher, referral to the office, lunch or recess office detention Level Three: Misbehaviors that have the potential to endanger the well being of other students or staff, or recurring violations of the Code of Conduct.
-All consequences from Level Two, inschool or out-of-school suspension, replacement or repair of damaged property
+A violation of the Code of Conduct.
+Conversation with teacher/warning, Conduct Report, restriction or loss of classroom privilege, parent notification, verbal or written apology to people affected.
+Level Two: Frequent or serious misbehavior that disrupts the learning environment of the school.
+All consequences from Level One, parent and student conference with teacher, referral to the office, lunch or recess office detention.
+Level Three: Misbehaviors that have the potential to endanger the well-being of other students or staff.
+All consequences from Level Two, inschool or out-of-school suspension, replacement, or repair of damaged property.

 Parents should expect to be informed of any discipline problem that is serious or persistent.
-Communication between all persons dealing with the discipline problem is vital, if the problem is to be dealt with effectively.
+Communication between all persons dealing with the discipline problem is vital, if the problem is to be dealt with effectively